If your Out of Time witness statement has been rejected

 From the many enquiries that we receive on this subject, the main reason why Out of Time applications are rejected is usually because the forms TE7 and TE9 (or PE2 and PE3) forms had been very poorly completed.
 Secondly, motorists fail to explain the reason WHY the Witness Statement or Statutory Declaration was being submitted LATE (Out of Time).
 This page from our website explains more.

-In October 2025, the Traffic Enforcement Centre undertook a Consultation with proposed amendments as to how Out of Time applications are to be dealt this.
-One such amendment was that the TEC Court Officer should provide a brief REASON for the rejection.
-Reasons provided can include the following:
+In October 2025, the Traffic Enforcement Centre undertook a Consultation with proposed amendments regarding Out of Time applications.
+One such amendment that has been introduced is that the TEC Court Officer should provide a brief REASON for the rejection.
+Reasons provided may include the following:

 Unfortunately, since this amendment was imposed, we are receiving a significant number of enquires from motorists who consider that their applications had been unfairly rejected.
 We are also aware of many complaints being made to the Traffic Enforcement Centre on this matter.